vimpostor/blobdrop/README.md

 ## Building from source

-Make sure you have the latest Qt with the Declarative and Svg modules installed.
+Make sure you have a C++23 compiler and the latest Qt with the Declarative and Svg modules installed.

 ```bash
 cmake -B build